Why backpack to Enchanted Valley?

 Bring your toilet paper.

 The outhouses in the Valley are not stocked with toilet paper.
-They also aren’t exactly private.
+They also aren’t strictly private.

 Where can I park to backpack the Enchanted Valley trail?

 Park at the Graves Creek Trailhead.
 This is a popular spot, so arrive early.
-Any parking fees are covered in your permit.
+Any parking fees come with your permit.

 4-Day Itinerary – Backpacking the Enchanted Valley trail